GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Unikeroi.md

 **Carrying Capacity**: An unikeroi's weight load capacity is thrice that of a normal character.

 **Impalement**: Anytime you would perform an attack of opportunity with an unarmed attack or you would perform a counter attack, you may have it treated as a Piercing attack so long as you are not prone or restrained.
+You may also use your horn as a lance, treating your own movement as that of a mount's.
+If you do, and the attack is not a critical success- you are dazed until the end of the next round by the impact.
+Additionally, if the attack was not successful, you are vulnerable during that time.
+Such an attack is piercing and unarmed.

 **Unikeroi Magic**: An unikerai has innate magical abilities.
 It has a pool magic points, whose maximum is equal to its level.
 A long rest recovers a single point.
 A full rest recovers 2 points.
 The following features are available and each considered magical effects.